edgelesssys/constellation-cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

 * `create-monitor`
   Indicates whether or not to create a health monitor for the service load balancer.
 A health monitor required for services that declare `externalTrafficPolicy: Local`.
 Default: false

+  NOTE: Health monitors for the `ovn` provider are only supported on OpenStack Wallaby and later.

 * `monitor-delay`
   The time, in seconds, between sending probes to members of the load balancer.
 Default: 5

 * `monitor-max-retries`
   The number of successful checks before changing the operating status of the load balancer member to ONLINE.
 A valid value is from 1 to 10.
 Default: 1

+* `monitor-max-retries-down`
+  The number of unsuccessful checks before changing the operating status of the load balancer member to ERROR.
+A valid value is from 1 to 10.
+Default: 3

 * `monitor-timeout`
   The maximum time, in seconds, that a monitor waits to connect backend before it times out.
 Default: 3